 |1 Tuner 1 Antenna||/||DVB-T2K||DVB-T7000||ISDB-T63|

-India DVB-T2 BENGALURU: You can now watch TV channels and listen to your favourite radio channels on your mobile phone without paying any money.
-For this you will not need an Internet connection or even a SIM card but just a dongle (receiver).
+India DVB-T2 BENGALURU: You can now watch TV channels and listen to your favorite radio channels on your mobile phone without paying any money.
+For this, you will not need an Internet connection or even a SIM card but just a dongle (receiver).

 The Prasar Bharati has started trial transmission of television and radio channels that can be accessed on smart mobile phones with the help of a dongle from January this year.
 The ‘Digital Video Broadcasting – Second Generation Terrestrial (DVB-T2)’ services will allow TV and radio channels to be enabled on smartphones (which are OTG- feature enabled) by interfacing with a dongle for receipt of signals from a terrestrial transmitter.
 This new technological innovation is being replicated in 19 cities of the country while Bengaluru has already successfully started the test transmission.
 Trials in different areas of the city have revealed clear audio-video digital pictures and sound.